atodorov/qa-automation-python-selenium-101/session03/README.md

         def fib_number(n):
             pass

+* Hint - use the functions that you have defined previously.
+What other functions do you need?

 ### Palindrome

 * Implement a function, called `palindrome(obj)`,
-which takes an object (could be anything) and checks if it is a string representation is a palindrome.
+which takes a number or a string and checks if it is a representation is a palindrome.
 For example, the integer `121` and the string `"kapak"` are palindromes.
-The function should work with both..
+The function should work with both.
 * Hint - check Python's [str()](https://docs.python.org/3/library/stdtypes.html#str) function
 * Signature